 You don’t want to convince your boss and team to buy a certain tool, only to find out later that it doesn’t deliver on its promise.

 Most project management tools offer a free trial period or some type of demo.
 Use this opportunity to really find out what it will be like for your team to use it.
 Listen to their feedback and make sure they are just as convinced that it’s the right fit.

 You need a group of allies to convince your boss that you need this specific tool.
 It would be the ultimate persuasion technique if you can say the team has tested it and unanimously agrees that it’s a game-changer.

-A lot of managers think switching or implementing new software is time-consuming, involving a high level of technical expertise.
-Moreover, just the thought of files and documents getting lost or processes coming to a halt sends shivers down their spine!
+A lot of managers think switching or implementing new software is time-consuming, and involves a high level of technical expertise.
+Just the thought of files and documents getting lost or processes coming to a halt sends shivers down their spine!

 Creating an implementation plan that shows exactly how and when the tool will be implemented, and who will help with what will give them so much peace.

 Determine beforehand how files will be transferred, and how you can make sure the workflow won’t be disturbed for example.